-During the call, you can change your monitor's current layout to the options described in Table 10: Video layout options on page 59.
+During the call, you can change your monitor's current layout to the options described in Table 10: Video layout options on page 61.
+To change the video layout for all participants when you are hosting a videoconference from a Scopia XT Series MCU Edition, see Changing the Video Layout from the Scopia XT Series MCU Edition on page 73.

-For more information about video layouts in point-to-point calls, see About Video Layouts on page 54.
+For more information about video layouts in point-to-point calls, see About Video Layouts on page 56.